West Boca Raton Community High School: History

 WBRCHS opened in 2004 with three initial magnet academies: information technology, culinary arts, and drafting and design.
 Refuting rumors the school would be vocational, Principal Fran Giblin described the curriculum as "a comprehensive school that has the same offerings as other high schools in the county", with "honors and advanced-placement courses as well as band, art, athletics and offerings typical of any other high school".

 In 2007, the National Career Academy and the Association for Career and Technical Education ranked the WBRCHS Culinary Arts Academy as a Model Academy.
 The ranking is based on "mission, structure, faculty, leadership, curriculum, and community involvement".

 By 2014, the Academy of Medical Sciences was added to the curriculum, and in 2015, the Academy of Performing Arts was added, offering "theater, musical theater and instrumental music, drama", with dance to be added later.

 The Boca Raton Tribune wrote there is an "Aviation Academy planned for West Boca High School in 2023".

 The School District of Palm Beach County said in 2022 that the graduation rate for WBRCHS was 98%.

+Awarded by the Florida Department of Education, WBRCHS is a Five Star School of Excellence.